earocorn/osh-addons/sensors/video/sensorhub-driver-civil-iot/README.md

 - **Topic ID:** MQTT topic ID of F20 device
 - **Username:** Username to authenticate with MQTT broker
 - **Password:** Password to authenticate with MQTT broker

+## Starting Driver
+It is possible that you will encounter errors regarding SSL when starting the driver.
+If this is the case, then you will need to create a trust store